SUCCESS STORIES: Dogs saved while in neurologic stage

-These are some dogs who had been suffering from neurological symptoms but were saved by an advanced treatment using a spinal tap (CNS).
+These are some dogs who had been suffering from neurological symptoms but survived after being treated with the NDV spinal tap.

 Mojave from Santa Cruz, California